 Bisphenol A (BPA) is an industrial chemical widely used in common plastic products, such as baby bottles, children’s toys, and the linings of most food and beverage cans.
-Many scientific studies including the largest study of BPA ever conducted on humans have found links between
+Many scientific studies including the largest study of BPA ever conducted on humans have found links between BPA and serious health problems, from heart disease, diabetes and liver abnormalities in adults to developmental problems in the brains and hormonal systems of children.

 BPA is widely use in so many products we use every day, so it is probably impossible to completely eliminate your exposure to this potentially harmful chemical.
 But still, you can lower your exposure and your risk of possible health problems associated with BPA by taking a few simple precautions.